oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Document Status Draft
 <document-status-draft>
-It MUST be tested that document status is `draft` if the document version is `0` or `0.y.z` or contains the pre-release part.
+It SHALL be tested that document status is `draft` if the document version is `0` or `0.y.z` or contains the pre-release part.

 The relevant path for this test is: